-If you have to change your business name because you later find out that someone else has already registered an identical or similar trade mark, you could avoid confusion and thus retain your customers.
+If you change your business name because you later find out that someone else has already registered an identical or similar trade mark, your customers may be confused, and you may lose business.
 The stronger your mark is protected, the more likely it is for customers to return to you for certain products and services if they can identify you easily.

-Having a registered trade mark in place provides you with the option to grant licenses to other businesses or companies that would like to use your mark.
-They will have to pay you license fees for this privilege which opens the possibility for another income stream for you.
+Having a registered trade mark in place provides you with the option to grant licenses to other businesses or companies that would like to use your trade mark.
+They will have to pay you license fees for this privilege which opens the possibility of another income stream for you.

 8. Option to Expand Protection

 With a registered trade mark in your home country you obtain the option to expand its protection in several countries around the globe.
-This will give you greater protection should your business decide it wishes to expand to an overseas market.
+This will give you greater protection should you wish to expand your business to an international market.

 9. Brand Awareness

 A distinctive trade mark stands out and enables the public to identify your business or company as the origin of the goods and services.
-The more you market and promote your business brand in association with your registered mark, the more the public will be aware of your services or products upon seeing your trade mark.
+The more you market and promote your business brand in association with your registered trade mark mark, the more the public will be aware of your services or products upon seeing the trade mark.

 10. Impress and Increase Value